 The Fight Continues

 Workplace discrimination shouldn’t exist.
 But, until then, the steps above can help you deal with the situation and exercise your rights.
-If you need legal assistance regarding racial discrimination in the workplace, Shegerian Law has a strong team of lawyers ready to assist you.
+If you need legal assistance regarding racial discrimination in the workplace, Shegerian & Associates is ready to assist you.
 Contact us—we’re all ears.

 Did You Know?